RYGhub/funkwhale/docs/users/apps.rst

 .. note::

-    If you know or use some recent, well-maintained, Subsonic clients, please get in touch so we can add them to this list.
+    If you know or use some recent, well-maintained Subsonic clients, please get in touch so we can add them to this list.

-    Especially we're still lacking an iOS client!
+    In particular we're still lacking an iOS client!

 Enabling Subsonic on your Funkwhale account